vmware-tanzu/velero/design/Implemented/multiple-label-selectors_design.md

 ## High-Level Design
 ### Addition of `OrLabelSelectors` spec to Velero Backup/Restore API
-For Velero to back up resources if they consist of any one label from a set of labels, we would like to add a new spec field `OrLabelSelectors` which would enable user to specify them.
+For Velero to backup resources if they consist of any one label from a set of labels, we would like to add a new spec field `OrLabelSelectors` which would enable user to specify them.
 The Velero backup would somewhat look like:

 ```